wp-plugins/imagecloud/readme.txt

 == Screenshots ==

 1. This screenshot shows an example cloud.
-This cloud is generated using the following shortcode: `[imagecloud bgcolor="000000" fgcolor="171512" fgcolor2="A6937F" smallest=8 largest=50 percentup=40]`
+This cloud is generated using the following shortcode: `[imagecloud bgcolor="000000" fgcolor="171512" fgcolor2="A6937F" smallest=8 largest=50 percentup=40 maxWidth="450"]`

 == Changelog ==

+= 1.1 =
+* fixed query encoding bug.
+Special chars in words are now better supported.

 = 1.0 =
 * Initial version